ms-john/RookieGoFPV/README.md

-## This is a Video Receiver for MacOS version
+## This is a OpenIPC FPV ToolBox for MacOS version(maybe windows)

-The macOS application serves as a decoder for H.264 and H.265 video streams, seamlessly receiving and processing broadcasts transmitted by wfb-ng over-the-air.
+ the app can receive Video stream or other data from OpenIPC FPV

 - [fpv4win](https://github.com/OpenIPC/fpv4win.git): A Windows platform WiFi Broadcast FPV client.
 - [devourer](https://github.com/openipc/devourer): A userspace rtl8812au driver initially created by [buldo](https://github.com/buldo) and converted to C by [josephnef](https://github.com/josephnef) .